 4. Sneak some learning in.

-Do you hide cauliflower and other veggies in the kids' mac &cheese?
+Do you hide cauliflower and other veggies in the kids' mac 'n' cheese?
 Good job, you!
 Now take that stealth behavior and apply to your family outing.
 The New Jersey State Museum is a fun way to ensure the recommended daily allowance of learning.
 Not only is it four museums in one, it's free for kids 12 and under.
 Think your kids are too young to appreciate the museum's exhibits on fine art, cultural history, natural history and archaeology?
-Head over to the brand-new Discovery Den, designed for children 8 and under.
+Head over to the new Toy World exhibit, on display through April 30, 2017.

 5. Celebrate the timeless tales of childhood.

 New Jersey's theaters present an anthology of classic tales for all ages this winter.
-Puppets bring Eric Carle's The Very Hungry Caterpillar to life at South Orange Performing Arts Center and the State Theatre on February 6 and 15 respectively.
-Imagination takes the stage at the Mayo Performing Arts Center with Ladybug Girl and Bumblebee Boy on March 6.
-The acclaimed Salzburg Marionettes perform Alice in Wonderland at McCarter Theatre on February 27 and 28.
-And while not a story, everyone who's young at heart will go for the "unbubblievable" Mega Bubble Show, coming to the Count Basie Theatre February 21.
+The musical adventure of The Little Mermaid comes to life at South Orange Performing Arts Center February 18, 2017.
+Imagination takes the stage at the Mayo Performing Arts Center with The Rainbow Fish on February 8.
+The acclaimed State Ballet Theatre of Russia performs Cinderella at McCarter Theatre on February 12.
+And while not a story, everyone who's young at heart will go for the "unbubblievable" Mega Bubble Show, coming to the Count Basie Theatre February 12.